cuboulder-MSD/digColl_digitalSheetMusic/README.md

 ### Collection Name
 Name of the collection: Digital Sheet Music Collection
 ### Subcollection
+Name of subcollections:

-Name of subcollection: Sister Mary Sheet Music Collection
+Sister Mary Sheet Music Collection
+Colorado Publishers Sheet Music Collection
+Colorado Sheet Music Collection
+Ragtime Sheet Music Collection
+Western Trails Sheet Music Collection

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.
 ### First Line of Text